Shalako (film): Development

+Connery was available, as he had turned down playing Bond in On Her Majesty's Secret Service.
 Lloyd obtained that film's planned original co-star Brigitte Bardot, Bond cinematographer Ted Moore, and Bond stuntman and action scene arranger Bob Simmons.

-Bardot was paid $400,000 plus 12.5% of the profits.
+Bardot turned down the female lead in On Her Majesty's Secret Service for Shalako.
+She was paid $400,000 plus 12.5% of the profits.
+It was her second Western, the first being Viva Maria (1965).
+The second female lead, Honor Blackman, had appeared opposite Connery in Goldfinger.
+Lee Radziwill was reportedly considered for a role.

 Once Lloyd had Connery on board, many European and other film distributors were keen to finance the film.
 Distributors in 35 different countries agreed to provide promissory notes worth $5 million payable on delivery of the film.
-This enabled Lloyd to raise the $3 million necessary to start production and to sign Connery and Bardot. $1,455,000 came from ABC in the US, with $2 million from elsewhere.
+This enabled Lloyd to raise the $3 million necessary to start production and to sign Connery and Bardot. $1,455,000 of the budget came from the American company Palomar, a subsidiary of the ABC network with $2 million from elsewhere.
 Dimitri de Grunwald became involved in helping finance.
+Nat Cohen of Anglo-Amalgamated agreed to distribute in the UK.

+Lloyd gathered a strong international cast, including Connery's former co-star Honor Blackman from Goldfinger, as well as Jack Hawkins, Stephen Boyd, Woody Strode, Peter van Eyck, Alexander Knox, Eric Sykes, and Don Barry.
+At this stage in his career Hawkins had lost his once-booming voice to throat cancer, his voice was dubbed by Charles Gray; this was Hawkins' second appearance after the operation the first being The Great Catherine.
+Woody Strokde agreed to play an Indian chief if his friend, Tug Smith, was cast alongside him.